-Pamela Villarreal is the NCPA's expert on retirement, Social Security, economic growth and tax issues.
+Pamela Villarreal is an NCPA expert on retirement, economic growth and tax issues.

 Click here to read Pamela Villarreal's Blog.

 For more information, contact NCPA public affairs at firstname.lastname@example.org